How to Open a Swiss Bank Account as an American

 Which Swiss Banks Accept Americans?

-The Account Opening Process
+How Does the Account Opening Process Work?

 After selecting a bank, the applicant submits the documentation package.
-The bank’s compliance team reviews the application, conducts KYC (Know Your Customer) verification, and may request additional information or clarification.
+The bank’s compliance team reviews the application, conducts KYC (Know Your Customer) verification, and may request additional information.
 This review phase accounts for most of the four-to-eight-week timeline.
+Once approved, the applicant signs official account opening forms.
+Many Swiss banks accept remote completion by mail or secure electronic signature.
+The applicant then transfers the initial deposit.
+The account becomes active once the deposit clears, and the bank assigns a dedicated relationship manager for ongoing administration.

 Most Swiss banks now permit remote account opening for non-resident Americans.
 The entire process—from application to funding—can be completed without traveling to Switzerland.
 Documentation is submitted electronically or by courier, and identity verification may be handled through video conferencing or notarized documents.

 Annual account maintenance fees range from CHF 1,500 to CHF 5,000.
 Custody fees for securities are usually 0.1% to 0.5% of assets annually.
-Total annual banking cost for a CHF 500,000 account typically runs $3,000 to $8,000 before investment management fees.
+Total annual banking cost for a $1 million account typically runs $4,000 to $10,000 before investment management fees.

 On the compliance side, U.S. account holders must budget for annual IRS reporting.
-The FBAR (FinCEN Form 114), Form 8938, and any entity-level returns add $3,000 to $5,500 per year in tax preparation costs.
+The FBAR (FinCEN Form 114), Form 8938, and any entity-level returns add $3,000 to $5,500 per year in CPA preparation costs.
 These costs apply regardless of which offshore jurisdiction holds the account.

 Gideon Alper